HowardMobileAppDev-Tracker/ToDo-Tracker/README.md

 **Optional Features**

 - [ ] User can view To-Do items by completed/pending/all on the Home page.
-- [ ] User can enable a reminder notification for a To-Do item.
 - [ ] User can delete a To-Do item.